 Sometime after our first class meeting but before our last, choose any court to visit and observe.
-To get the full flavor of the proceedings, attend at least two hours of hearings.
-Attend in person; televised proceedings, while convenient, limit your point of view to that of the camera's.
+To get the full flavor of the proceedings, attend at least one hour of hearings.
+Attend in person; televised proceedings, while convenient, limit your point of view to that of the camera.
+You may complete this assignment in pairs or small groups of 3-4 people.